santraj611/Time-Calculator/README.md

-A Time Calculator writtern in Python.
+A Time Calculator written in Python.

 #### run
 ```Python